witheve/docs/drafts/handbook/datetime/time.md

 ## Description

-Provides the current time in UTC.
-To convert the time to a specific timezone, use ...
+Provides the current time as reported by the system clock.

-Time updates at the frequency of the smallest unit of time selected.
+Time updates at the frequency of the smallest unit of time selected in the record.

 ## Examples